simerplaha/JustSQL/README.md

 Just write SQL as `String` and parse results into types.

 JustSQL is a thin facade over `java.sql` types that adds type-safety to query results & parameters.
-No external core dependency.

 Can be used in parallel with other libraries.
 Interop for Slick and HikariCP is provided.

+Small: 407KB jar file.
+No external core dependency.

 ## Why another SQL library/facade?

 - ORMs and custom string interpolation solutions are nice, but most are incomplete and restrictive, specially when writing complex SQL queries.
-- Debugging performance issue is not easy when generated queries by ORMs are not well optimised.
+- Debugging performance issues by ORM generated queries, translating back and forth, is time-consuming.
-- Many ORMs do not have any support for `EXPLAIN ANALYZE` statements.
-Monitoring `indexes` is not as simple as it should be.
+- Many ORMs do not have any support for `EXPLAIN ANALYZE`.
-- IDEs have better plugins and support for plain SQL queries and default Scala `s` string interpolation VS custom `sql` string interpolation.
+- IDEs have plugins and support for plain SQL queries and default Scala `s` string interpolation VS custom `sql` string interpolation.

 Performance critical applications that want to write unrestricted SQL with type-safety added